-Senfin Growth Fund (the "fund") is an open-ended unit trust fund approved by the Securities and Exchange Commission of Sri Lanka.
-The fund was launched on 02 February 2012.
+Senfin Shariah Balanced Fund ("Fund") is an open ended unit trust fund approved by the Securities and Exchange Commission of Sri Lanka.
+The Fund was launched on 3 December 2012.

 The fund is managed by Senfin Asset Management (Private) Limited which is incorporated and domiciled in Sri Lanka.
 The registered office of the management company is located at 267, Galle Road, Colombo 3.
-The trustee and custodian of the Fund is Hatton National Bank (HNB) having its place of business at No 481, T.B.
-Jayah Mawatha, Colombo 10.
+The trustee and custodian of the fund is Hatton National Bank PLC (HNB) having its place of business at 481, T. B. Jayah Mawatha, Colombo 10.

-The investment objective of the fund is to achieve long term capital growth by investing in a well-diversified portfolio of equity securities listed on the Colombo Stock Exchange.
+The investment objective of the fund is to achieve balance between capital appreciation and income over the medium and long term by investing in Shariah compliant equity securities and Shariah compliant income securities.